 5. Scrapy

-Scrapy is a powerful and efficient Python framework designed specifically for large-scale web scraping and crawling tasks.
+Scrapy web scraping is a powerful and efficient Python web crawling framework designed specifically for large-scale web scraping and crawling tasks.
+Scrapy is asynchronous and built for scale, making it suitable for scraping thousands or even millions of pages.

 It can also handle some basic anti-scraping measures, like user agent rotation, but it's not as advanced as ScrapingBee in this regard.